-In this blog post I share physical IO testing results I got running SLOB and ORION on the same system on the same disks.
-I will use those results as a reference in few next blog posts.
-As of now I would like to make few points based in the results here.
+In this blog post, I will share the physical IO testing results I got by running SLOB and ORION on the same system and on the same disks.
+I will use those results as a reference in a few blog posts to come.
+As of now, I would like to make few points based in the results here.

-The purpose of this blog isn’t to show off the results of my presentation at Collaborate conference, but to inspire you (and maybe myself in the future) and give you additional motivation to never give up on reaching your dreams if you truly believe in them.
+The purpose of this blog isn’t to show off the results of my presentation at Collaborate conference, but to inspire you (and maybe myself in the future) and give you additional motivation to never give up on your dreams if you truly believe in them.

-As SLOB takes the IO testing on Oracle Instance level you need to watch for several things before you declare official testing results.
-My suggestion is – don’t take any results for granted.
-You need to assess those before stating you are done.
-Here goes my list.
+As SLOB takes the IO testing on Oracle Instance level, you need to watch for several things before you declare official testing results.
+My suggestion is: Don’t take any result for granted.
+You need to assess those before stating that you are done.